GiulioVidotto/Influence_of_miRs_in_regulating_the_response_of_endothelial_cells_to_different_flow_environments/README.md

 ## Download the data

 This project depends on public available data and data obtained from lab experiments.
-1. Download the public data:
+1. Download the public and lab data:
-    Make the scripts for downloading public data executable:
+    Make the scripts for downloading public and lab data executable:
     ```bash
     chmod +x download_file.sh            # script for download a specific file
     chmod +x download_public_data.sh     # script containing the links of the files that will be downloaded in defined paths (this script uses download_file.sh to download the files)